 Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment.
 They will also consider several other factors, such as the type of tumor, results of any previous treatment, and the child’s age and general health.

-There are 2 types of bone marrow transplantation, depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of hematopoietic stem cell transplantation, depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the person’s own stem cells.
 AUTO transplants are used to treat Ewing sarcoma.

 The goal of stem cell transplantation is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy, and then allow replacement blood stem cells to create healthy bone marrow.